 2.3.2 Wireless Service

-• Any activity which is deemed by the network administrators to have an overall negative impact to the service levels received by all customers is forbidden.
+• Any activity which is deemed by the network administrators to have an overall negative impact on the service levels received by all customers is forbidden.

 2.3.3 DSL Service

-• Any activity which is deemed by the network administrators to have an overall negative impact to the service levels received by all customers is forbidden.
+• Any activity which is deemed by the network administrators to have an overall negative impact on the service levels received by all customers is forbidden.

 • At any time Valnet may choose to filter specific protocols to prevent network traffic detrimental to the operation of the network.
-These filters wil be applied without bias to particular IP address, servers, sources, or destinations and are applied solely for the purpose of fair network management.
+These filters will be applied without bias to a particular IP address, servers, sources, or destinations and are applied solely for the purpose of fair network management.